ryan-mcclue/unsw/anat2521/assignment.md

 The two sides of the debate regarding humanity's propensity for war were first articulated centuries ago by philosopher's Roussea and Hobbes.
 Roussea proposed the "noble savage", stating that humanity was entirely peaceful before the advent of civilisation.
 Hobbes characterised the state of human nature as a "war of all against all", meaning that war is an inborn tendency in humans.
-By examining osteological and archeological evidence of war, a midline can be drawn between Roussean and Hobbsian ideologies.
+By examining osteological and archeological evidence, a midline can be drawn between Roussean and Hobbsian ideologies.
 Specifically, war is not an innate part of human existence and has increased in response to the development of sedentary cultures and complex social hierarchies.

 1 Jean-Jacques Rousseau (Discourse on the Origins of Inequality Among Men (1754))